muut/language/README.md

 A few things to keep in mind:

 1. Keep sentences short!
 The shorter and more precise the better.
 2. Find the best way to say it in *your* language.
 Don't just directly translate the English words.
-(Google Translate is not recommended here.)
-3. Moot is constantly updating and improving, and new content will be added.
-We hope you can contribute later too.
+3. [Google Translate](http://translate.google.com/) works well for individual words but you know the precise sentences better.

 Thanks!
 We appreciate the help.